trskop/installing-debian-8.0.0-on-lenovo-x1-carbon/README.md

 That "q" in the name of the image file indicated drive letter assigned to it under Windows.

 Don't forget to backup USB recovery disk as well.
-In my case it USB key had `/dev/sdc` device assigned to it:
+In my case, USB key had `/dev/sdc` device assigned to it:

     dd if=/dev/sdc of=/mnt/ext-hdd/lenovo-x1-carbon-usb-rescue-disk-32g.img